 q = ceiling(n/d)

-Thus r is negative iff d is non-negative.
+Thus a nonzero r is negative iff d is non-negative.

 (truncate/ numerator denominator)

 q = truncate(n/d)

 Thus a nonzero r is negative iff n is negative.
 With the truncate operator pair, the quotient of +1, 0, or -1 by any non-unit denominator is 0; that is, three contiguous numerators divided by a common denominator share a common quotient.
 Of the other division operator pairs, only the round pair exhibits this property.

 (round-quotient numerator denominator)

 The round function rounds to the nearest integer, breaking ties by choosing the nearest even integer.
 Nothing general can be said about the sign of r.
 Like the truncate operator pair, the quotient of +1, 0, or -1 by any non-unit denominator is 0, so that three contiguous numerators by a common denominator share a common quotient.

 (euclidean-remainder numerator denominator)